 - Last flight: August 22, 2019

 The Delta IV is an expendable launch system.
 It is primarily designed to satisfy the needs of the U.S. military.
-It is built by Boeing and operated by United Launch Alliance for commercial launches, military missions, as well as NASA Flights.
+It was built by Boeing and operated by the United Launch Alliance for commercial launches, military missions, and NASA flights.

 Delta IV uses rockets designed by Boeing’s Integrated Defense Systems division and built in the United Launch Alliance (ULA) facility in Decatur, Alabama.